TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | result     | the result of the check                       | string   |
 | msgStrings | an array of messages explaining failed checks | []string |

-## PinReport
+## ChunkPinReport

 <!-- markdownlint-disable MD033 MD036 MD041 -->
 Reports on the result of the command `chifra chunks manifest --pin [--deep]`.

-The following commands produce and manage PinReports:
+The following commands produce and manage ChunkPinReports:

 - [chifra chunks](/chifra/admin/#chifra-chunks)

-PinReports consist of the following fields:
+ChunkPinReports consist of the following fields:

 | Field        | Description                                                       | Type     |
 | ------------ | ----------------------------------------------------------------- | -------- |